diginomads/genai-email-search-ext/README.md

 According to a Canadian survey, people spend a total of 17 hours a week reading, responding and sending work emails both at work and at home.

+The search function in Gmail is robust, but it can be cumbersome to recall the operators and properly format dates.
+Using this extension a separate query box be available built ontop of existing gmail search functionality.
+GenAI will create the operators necessary for refineded searches.

 http://DigiNomad-xyz.github.io/magellan-email-extension/

 ### Download